Skip to Content

 Can I apply for the Sprout Ideas Fellowship for a project that is different from my Rising Youth project?

 Yes!
-For those who want to start something new, the fellowship will enable you to incubate a new project.
-We begin the 10-month journey in April with formalized learning and concepts to help you define the mandate, goals and tasks to establish your initiative.
-In July, the program will shift to focus on project implementation and scaling with coaching, peer learning and mentorship to support you.
+For those who wanted to start something new, the Fellowship enabled Fellows to incubate a new project.
+The 10-month journey began with formalized learning and concepts to help define the mandate, goals and tasks of the initiative, then shifted to focus on project implementation and scaling with coaching, peer learning and mentorship.

 Can I apply for this Fellowship if I took over the #RisingYouth project from the original grantee?